spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 You might want to change how commission is calculated on the project level by applying commissions to the sum item total price to pay after discounts with additions.
 In Glue API, this is represented by `sumPriceToPayAggregation`.
 This can be useful when you want to apply commissions to total paid by a customer a line item.
 This amount is what the customer is getting charged.
 Sum of all line items plus expenses, like a shipment fee, is equal to the grand total.

 This customization is factored into the application design.
-A developer can change this logic within two hours by following [Create merchant commission calculator type plugin].
+A developer can change this logic within two hours by following [Create merchant commission calculator type plugins](/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-calculator-type-plugins.html).

 Other use cases might be as follows:
-* Apply commission to product price including product options differently
+* Differently calculate commission for product price, including product options.
-* Apply commission to special products like bundles or configurable differently
+* Differently calculate commission for special products like bundles or configurable products.

-You might want to set up different commission rules based on this because it affects commission totals.
+Multiple ways to calculate commissions affect commission totals, so you might want to set up different commission rules accordingly.
+For example, 10% commission for the Net mode and 12% commission for the Gross mode.

-For example, if customer uses Net mode, you might want to apply 10% commission, while if customer uses Gross mode commission applied will be 12%.